suiy02/winGPT/README.md

 pip install pyinstaller
 pyinstaller --onefile wingpt.py
 ```
+Make sure to move wingpt.ext, config.json, and shortcuts.json to the same folder.
 ## License

 winGPT is licensed under the MIT License.
 See the LICENSE file for more information.